-It’s clear that adopting a knowledge management system offers significant benefits—but there are several obstacles you may face along the way.
-Fortunately, you can reduce the impact of those hurdles with the right platform and adoption strategy.
-Below, we outline some of the most common challenges of knowledge management implementation and what you can do to overcome them.
+Fortunately, you can reduce the impact of those obstacles with the right technology and implementation strategy.
+Below, we outline 6 of the most common knowledge management challenges and what you can do to overcome them.

 Employees are notoriously resistant to change.
-According to one often-cited McKinsey statistic, 70% of change programs fail to succeed due, in large part, to employee resistance.
+In fact, an estimated 70% of change programs fail due, in large part, to employee resistance.
 As technology advances and companies implement new systems, employees can become overwhelmed and prefer to do things “the old way.”

 Plus, habits, in general, are difficult to change.
 Once employees have a particular way of completing their work, they often don’t want to veer from that process.

 Research reveals that employees often resist change because they lack awareness of the reason for the change.
-Prior to and during the implementation of a knowledge management system, it is essential for organizational leaders to build a culture of engagement and knowledge sharing.
+Prior to and during the implementation of a knowledge management system, it is essential for organizational leaders to build a culture of knowledge sharing.
 Employees must understand why the organization is implementing the new system and how it will benefit them (e.g., by helping them find information more quickly or increasing the visibility and impact of their work).

 A culture of knowledge engagement starts from the top down.
 However, senior leaders can also be slow to adopt new technology, as it doesn’t always directly fit into their day-to-day responsibilities.
 Executives tend to focus on big-picture strategy items and may assume that knowledge management doesn’t apply to their roles.
 And when employees notice that leaders and managers aren’t using the technology, they may follow suit, slowing the overall technology adoption.